RokKuzner/Bolha-unblur--extension/readme.md

 ![image](https://raw.githubusercontent.com/RokKuzner/Bolha-unblur-readme-assets/main/5.png)

 # Update extension
-Go to your browser (I use Google Chrome in the explanation, but it will be simmilar for other browsers), click extensions button and then manage extensions.
+Go to your browser (I'm using Google Chrome in the explanation, but it will be simmilar for other browsers), click extensions button and then manage extensions.

 ![image](https://raw.githubusercontent.com/RokKuzner/Bolha-unblur-readme-assets/main/3.png)